 - Do you sometimes pass some urine when you cough or sneeze, lift something heavy or during sport?

 - Do you strain to empty your bowel?

 - Do you sometimes soil your underwear?

 If you answered ‘YES’ to any of the above questions you may have a continence problem.
-Please call Chris Cameron, Practice Principal, Keperra Physiotherapy and Sports Injury Clinic to discuss treatment options.
+Please call Chris Cameron, Practice Principal, Keperra Physiotherapy and Sports Injury Clinic to discuss women’s health treatment options including:-

-- Retraining of the pelvic floor muscles to regain required strength and endurance.
+- The retraining of the pelvic floor muscles to regain required strength and endurance.

-- Advice regarding adequate water intake, dietary factors and avoidance of aggravatory activities.
+- Advice regarding adequate water intake, dietary factors and avoidance of aggravated activities.